C9-LinkRs/Arkham-Asylum/README.md

 # Arkham-Asylum
-Bassicaly it's a general managent of a system information program.
+Basically it's a general management program (Of course, it's an exercise).